rancher/elemental-docs/docs/networking.md

         enabled: false
 ```

-The snippet above is almost 1:1 [nmstate syntax](https://nmstate.io/examples.html#nmstate-state-examples), with the only exception of the `{inventory-ip}` placeholder.
+The snippet above is almost 1:1 [nm-configurator syntax](https://github.com/suse-edge/nm-configurator?tab=readme-ov-file#unified-configurations), with the only exception of the `{inventory-ip}` placeholder.
 During the installation or reset phases of Elemental machines, the `elemental-operator` will claim one IP Address from the referenced IP Pool, and substitute the `{inventory-ip}` placeholder with a real IP Address.

 ### Claimed IPAddresses